Q: I want to add my own money through payroll deduction into the 401(k) Fund. How do I do this?

 Q: I want to talk to someone locally about my investments.
 Who should I call?

 A: For general investment questions, you can call the Trust Fund Office at (808) 841-7575, or at (800) 634-8608, if you are calling from the neighbor islands.
-For a more in-depth investment advise for FREE, you can call the following:
+For a more in-depth investment advice for FREE, you may contact the following Trust Fund Financial Consultant:

 Karen Yasukawa, CIMA